PF

 Instructions

-- 1If your shrimp is frozen, place it in a colander and run cool water over the shrimp for a couple of minutes, or until thawed.
-If your shrimp is shell-on or tail-on, remove the shell and tail (if desired).
-Pat the shrimp dry with a paper towel.
+1. 1If the shrimp is frozen, place it in a colander and run cool water over it for 2–3 minutes until thawed.
+Remove shells and tails if present, then pat the shrimp dry with paper towels.

-- 3Add the butter and olive oil to a large skillet.
-Heat the butter and olive oil over medium until the butter is melted and is beginning to foam.
+3. 3Add the butter and olive oil to a large skillet and heat over medium heat for 2–3 minutes until the butter is melted and foaming.

 Nutrition — Per Serving